hansstanley/orbital-nusmodded/backend/README.md

   description: string;
-  minimum?: number; // Minimum number of modules a student needs to take in this module group maximum?: number; // Maximum number of modules a student can take in this module group };
+  minimum?: number; // Minimum number of modules a student needs to take in this module group maximum?: number; // Maximum number of modules a student can take in this module group
+  global: boolean; // Whether this module group is shared; non-global module groups are deleted when unbound from its course };
 ```